There are only a handful of places within the Arctic Circle that are in any way

 and recycle almost all of the plastic used.

 The Mack brewery's latitudinal credentials are proudly emblazoned on their glass tankards.

-Boats near Polaria at sunset, which in Tromsø at that time of year was about 5pm.
+Boats near Polaria at sunset, which in Tromsø at that time of year was around five pm.

 Another of Tromsø's architectural surprises is the city's library, which reminded me